Police and officers from the Driver and Vehicle Standards Agency (DVSA) can issue fixed penalties to drivers at the roadside.

 Fixed penalties for historic offences

-Following a consultation in 2014, the Government plans to change the law to allow on-the-spot fixed penalty notices (FPNs) to be imposed for both historical EU and domestic drivers’ hours offences that have taken place on the day of detection or in the previous 28 days.
-Extending the legislation in this way would only apply to cover offences that are currently subject to FPN such as: failure to take the required breaks or rests; failure to comply with the driving limits; or, in the case of domestic rules, the duty limits.
-No new offences are proposed.
+Following a consultation in 2014, the Government changed the law to allow on-the-spot fixed penalty notices (FPNs) to be imposed for both historical EU and domestic drivers’ hours offences that have taken place on the day of detection or in the previous 28 days.
+Extending the legislation in this way would only apply to cover offences that were previously subject to FPNs, such as: failure to take the required breaks or rests; failure to comply with the driving limits; or, in the case of domestic rules, the duty limits.

 Logistics UK Shop products